-Group Support gives you the opportunity to connect with others, in person, who have shared a journey similar to yours.
-These connections can form good practice communicating your journey with others.
+Group Support gives you the opportunity to connect with others, in person or online, who have shared a journey similar to yours.
+These connections can form good practice for communicating effectively with others and developing self-confidence.

 “My family weren’t supportive of me after my suicide attempt.
 I felt very alone; like I had no one to talk to that could understand.
 I see a therapist now, but I was really looking to connect with people who knew a bit about what I’ve been through.
 The Online Support group has been welcoming and understanding.
 I’ve learnt a lot since joining.
 I don’t feel so alone now; I feel part of something, and I understand there are people out there just like me.”